GE Optima 660 and GE Discovery 750 – Comparison

 Both CT scanners are excellent systems that can perform a range of examinations.

-As the Optima 660 can perform a wider range of exams, it is a perfect choice for any emergency room, while the Discovery CT750 is a more specialized low-dose cardiac CTA system.
+As the Optima 660 can perform a wider range of exams, it is a perfect choice for any emergency room.
+Whereas, the Discovery 750 is a more specialized low-dose cardiac CTA system.

 You can purchase a high-quality CT scanner for a much lower price than before, and that will pay off.